 - Small class sizes allow for collaboration and specialized attention

 General Education Or Other Prerequisites

-|CS-121||Introduction to Scientific Programming||3|
+|CSSE 121||Introduction to Scientific Programming||3|

 |Principles of Mathematics|